 |PrintOpen table in new window

-If doctors suspect a specific disorder (for example, mononucleosis in a young person with fever, sore throat and an enlarged spleen), initial testing is directed at that condition (see Some Causes and Features of Swollen Lymph Nodes).
+If doctors suspect a specific disorder (for example, mononucleosis in a young person with fever, sore throat and an enlarged spleen), initial testing is directed at that condition (see Table 1: Some Causes and Features of Swollen Lymph Nodes).